membilla GmbH

 We process personal data in accordance with Swiss data protection law, in particular the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).
 In addition, we process personal data in accordance with the General Data Protection Regulation of the EU (GDPR), insofar as and to the extent that the GDPR is applicable.

 We process the personal data that is necessary to enable us to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
-Such personal data may fall into the categories of inventory and contact data, browser and device data, content data, meta or marginal data and usage data, location data, sales data, and contract and payment data.
+Such as:

 We process personal data for the duration required for the respective purpose or purposes or as required by law.
 Personal data that no longer needs to be processed is anonymised or deleted.